Foundation Settlement Repair in St. Louis

 Why we choose helical piers over concrete

-Precision You Can Measure (No Guesswork) Concrete shoring is often a guessing game—you hope it hit hard soil.
+Precision You Can Measure (No Guesswork) Concrete shoring is often a guessing game where you hope it hits hard soil.
 With helical piers, we monitor the hydraulic torque (rotational force) in real-time as we drive the pier.
 This data tells us exactly when we have reached load-bearing soil capable of holding your specific home.
 If the gauge doesn't hit the target number, we go deeper.
 It’s that simple.

 Minimal Vibration (Protecting Your Structure) If your foundation is already cracking, the last thing you want is a heavy machine pounding concrete piles next to your wall.
 Helical piers are screwed into the earth using hydraulic motors.
 This process is quiet and produces almost zero vibration, protecting your fragile brickwork and drywall from further stress during installation.